go-gorm/gorm.io/pages/docs/models.md

 GORM use `CreatedAt`, `UpdatedAt` to track creating/updating time by convention, and GORM will fill [current time](gorm_config.html#current_time) into it when creating/updating if they are defined

-To use fields with different name, you can configure those fields with tag `autoCreateTime`, `autoUpdateTime`
+To use fields with a different name, you can configure those fields with tag `autoCreateTime`, `autoUpdateTime`

-If you prefer to save unix (nano) seconds instead of time, you can simply change field's data type from `time.Time` to `int`
+If you prefer to save UNIX (nano) seconds instead of time, you can simply change the field's data type from `time.Time` to `int`

 ```go
 type User struct {